 Born in Williamstown, Massachusetts, on August 19, 1969, Matthew L Perry moved to the Canadian city of Ottawa with his mother before his first birthday and shortly after his parents divorced.
 Unlike many who go on to be famous actors, Matthew had no dream of treading the boards, but set his sights instead at the tennis court.
 Dedicating himself to the game, by the time he was a teenager, he had become the city's Number Two junior player.

 Aged 15, Matthew moved to LA to be with his father John Bennett Perry, a successful actor who played the rugged sailor in Old Spice commercials.
-Tennis fell by the wayside after he realised he'd never be the next Jimmy Connors, and the youngster refocused his aspirations on his father's profession.
+Tennis fell by the wayside after he realized he'd never be the next Jimmy Connors, and the youngster refocused his aspirations on his father's profession.
 "I thought, 'We've got a problem here.
 He's good.
 There's another generation shot to hell!'," Perry senior later told a reporter, remembering his son's first performance at school.

 Then came Friends.
 While helping a couple of friends prepare their auditions for the series, Matthew spotted an opportunity.
 "The part of Chandler leapt off the page, shook my hand, and said: 'This is you, man!'," he later told a journalist.
 His final audition took place on a Friday afternoon, and the following Monday he started work on the set.